-In light of the recent Supreme Court decision, access to abortion care still remains under threat and independent providers continue to need your support.
+In light of the recent Supreme Court nomination, access to abortion care remains under threat and independent providers continue to need your support.
 You can help protect and support brave independent abortion care providers and the compassionate, dignified abortion care they provide to their communities every day.

 On June 29, 2020, the Supreme Court issued a 5-4 decision in June Medical v.
 Russo, striking down Louisiana’s medically unnecessary admitting privileges law.
 The Court recognized that admitting privilege laws do not improve the health or safety of people who have abortions.
 Instead, these laws do one thing: they force clinics to close, pushing care further out of reach for patients.